FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

         private FtpBean mFtpBean = new FtpBean();

 3. Define the default constructor for `FTPSite` class which should set the instantiated `FtpBean` as the UIBean instance in the `CustomSite` parent class.
-    When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> starts the transfer, it will populate the connection properties into UIBean instance defined in the `CustomSite` class:
+    When {{< SecureTransport/componentshortname >}} starts the transfer, it will populate the connection properties into UIBean instance defined in the `CustomSite` class:

         public FTPSite() {